-Grubs, the larvae of various beetles, can wreak havoc on your lawn before you even realise there’s a problem.
+Grubs, the larvae of various beetles including the black beetle, can wreak havoc on your lawn before you even realise there’s a problem.
 For tradies and businesses involved in lawn care and landscaping, and even homeowners, understanding how to spot and manage these pests is crucial for maintaining healthy turf.
 In this detailed guide, we’ll explore the signs of grubs on your lawn and provide effective strategies to combat them.

 What Are Lawn Grubs?